Pros and Cons of White Label Wellness Programs (Private Label Wellness)

 With a good wellness platform, there is almost no limit to what you can do and provide for your wellness participants.
 In an earlier blog, I shared the top 10 features that every wellness platform should have.

-7. Generate revenue and expand your brand.
+7. Generate revenue and expand your brand with white label wellness.
 Resellers love using a white labeled wellness platform because they can sell their wellness services to any other groups on the planet while they improve market share and generate additional wellness revenue at the same time.

 Resellers are able to provide an outstanding wellness program to their employer groups and generate additional revenue.
 Not only does this give them a leg up against their competitors, but it allows them to expand and improve their brand.
 They can do this without having to expend the resources and capital to create and maintain their own software platform.